rutgerblom/SDDC.Lab/README.md

 ## Preparations

+* Configure your physical network:
+  * Create an Lab-Routers VLAN used as transit segment between your layer-3 switch and the Pod router
+  * Configure OSPFv2/OSPFv3 on the Lab-Routers segment

 * Install the required software on your Ansible Controller:
   * sudo apt install python3 python3-pip xorriso
   * pip3 install ansible pyvim pyvmomi netaddr jmespath dnspython